Johnny Hodges (American football)

-Johnny Hodges is an American football linebacker for the TCU Horned Frogs.
-He previously played at the United States Naval Academy.
+Johnny Hodges is an American football linebacker.
+He played college football for the Navy Midshipmen and TCU Horned Frogs.

-Early life and high school
+Early life

 Hodges grew up in Darnestown, Maryland and attended Quince Orchard High School, where he played basketball, football, and lacrosse.
 He committed to play college lacrosse at the United States Naval Academy.

 College career

 Hodges played lacrosse for Navy as a freshman and played in one game before the season was canceled due to the COVID-19 pandemic in the United States.
 He joined the Navy football entering the 2020 season and played in seven games.
 Hodges played in nine games during his sophomore season and recorded 50 tackles with one tackle for loss, one sack, one interception, 4 passes defended, and a forced fumble.
 Following the end of the season, he entered the NCAA transfer portal.

 Hodges ultimately transferred to TCU.
 He became a starter at linebacker during his first season with the team.
 Hodges was named the Big 12 Conference Newcomer of the Year and second-team All-Conference at the end of the regular season.